FH-Potsdam/IDL-Website/src/site/en/people/fabian-moron-zirfas.md

   thumbnail_id: 349
   publications: []
   sort_name: "Zirfas"

+---
-  body: "He also supervises the interface design laboratory.
-In his spare time he writes automations and tools for design processes and is a freelance motiongrapher."
+He also supervises the interface design laboratory.
+In his spare time he writes automations and tools for design processes and is a freelance motiongrapher.